svazzole/sparsevar/README.md

 For plotting:

 - `plotMatrix`: useful to plot matrices and sparse matrices;
-- `plotVAR`: plot all the matrices of the model;
+- `plotVAR`: plot all the matrices of the model or models in input;
-- `plotComparisonVAR`: plot the comparison between the matrices of the simulated model and the matrices of the estimate.
 - `plotIRF`: plot IRF function;
 - `plotGridIRF`: multiple plots of IRF.